Victoria Kokhana: 2015

-In 2015, the music composition by Kokhana, written for the video "Depraved By You", was recognized as the winner in the nomination "Fashion Video" at the popular annual Fashion People Awards.
-Victoria Kokhana herself was honored with this award in the nomination "Music Industry Discovery of the Year" as the best composer and sound producer.
-Also Victoria's single "You Know" was unanimously recognized by all Ukrainian radio stations as the most rotated hit song of 2015.
-In 2015 the hits of a young talented composer were again among the winners of the "Song of the Year" for the song "Your Beloved Embrace", performed by Taisia Povaliy, and the ballad "This Year Of Love", performed by Zara.
+In 2015, the music Kokhana composed for the video "Depraved By You" won the "Fashion Video" category at the annual Fashion People Awards.
+Kokhana herself was honoured at the same ceremony as "Music Industry Discovery of the Year" for her work as a composer and sound producer.
+Her single "You Know" was also unanimously recognised by Ukrainian radio stations as the most rotated hit of 2015.
+That year, two further songs written by Kokhana were among the winners of the "Song of the Year" festival: "Your Beloved Embrace", performed by Taisia Povaliy, and the ballad "This Year of Love", performed by Zara.

 2016

-Victoria Kokhana's composition, "Your Beloved Embrace", written for Taisia Povaliy, was unanimously recognized as the winner of the music competition "Chanson of the Year", held in the State Kremlin Palace.
-At the "New Wave - 2016" festival, held in September in Sochi, Victoria Kokhana's song "Tea With Milk", performed by Taisia Povaliy, won the highest ratings from music critics.
-In December 2016, two songs written by Kokhana were recognized as laureates of the "Song of the Year": "Crazy Happiness" (Anita Tsoy) and "Tea with Milk" (Taisia Povaliy).
+Victoria Kokhana's composition "Your Beloved Embrace", written for Taisia Povaliy, was unanimously declared the winner of the music competition "Chanson of the Year", held at the State Kremlin Palace.
+At the "New Wave 2016" festival in Sochi that September, Kokhana's song "Tea With Milk", also performed by Povaliy, received the highest ratings from music critics.
+In December 2016, two further songs written by Kokhana were named as laureates of the "Song of the Year" festival: "Crazy Happiness", performed by Anita Tsoy, and "Tea with Milk", performed by Taisia Povaliy.

 2017

-In April 2017, three of Kokhana's singles were included in the list of the best songs by the pop music award "Chanson of the Year": "Tea With milk" (Taisia Povaliy), "Crazy Happiness" (Anita Tsoy) and "Gaps Of Love" (Irina Krug).
-The premiere of two songs composed by Kokhana took place at the music festival "New Wave - 2017": "Autumn Under The Feet On The Soles", performed by Natasha Korolyova, and "Landmark Of Love", performed by Tamara Gverdtsiteli.
+In April 2017, three singles written by Kokhana were included in the list of the best songs at the pop music award "Chanson of the Year": "Tea With Milk", performed by Taisia Povaliy, "Crazy Happiness", performed by Anita Tsoy, and "Gaps of Love", performed by Irina Krug.
+Two further compositions by Kokhana were premièred at the "New Wave 2017" music festival: "Autumn Under the Feet on the Soles", performed by Natasha Korolyova, and "Landmark of Love", performed by Tamara Gverdtsiteli.
+Both songs quickly won the affection of the festival's large audience.

-These songs instantly won the love and sympathy of a large audience of one of the most popular music festivals in the country.
-In November 2017 the songs "Heart Is A House For Love" (Taisia Povaliy) and "Crazy Happiness" (Anita Tsoy) became winners of the "Golden Gramophone" award.
+In November 2017, the songs "Heart Is a House for Love" (Taisia Povaliy) and "Crazy Happiness" (Anita Tsoy) became winners of the "Golden Gramophone" award.

-On December 2, 2017, Victoria's four songs at once became laureates of the country's oldest music festival "Song of the Year": "Not Just Love" (Anna Semenovich), "Landmark Of Love" (Tamara Gverdtsiteli), "Heart Is The House For Love" (Taisia Povaliy) and "Autumn Under The Feet On The Soles" (Natasha Korolyova).
-On December 13, 2017 Kokhana entered the top five composers according to the "Russian National Music Award 2017" and was nominated for the title "Composer of the Year".
+On 2 December 2017, four of Kokhana's songs were named as laureates of the country's oldest music festival, "Song of the Year": "Not Just Love" (Anna Semenovich), "Landmark of Love" (Tamara Gverdtsiteli), "Heart Is the House for Love" (Taisia Povaliy) and "Autumn Under the Feet on the Soles" (Natasha Korolyova).
+On 13 December 2017, Kokhana was ranked among the top five composers at the Russian National Music Award 2017 and was nominated for the title "Composer of the Year".